TUM-UQ Research Exchange

 Key program details

-Doctoral candidates participating in the research exchange will be enrolled as non-award doctoral candidates at the University of Queensland for stays of 1-3 months.
-They are not charged tuition fees.
+Doctoral candidates participating in the research exchange will be enrolled as non-award doctoral candidates at the University of Queensland for research stays of 3-6 months.
+They are not charged any tuition fees.

 Exchange candidates will have supervision at the UQ and, for the period of the visit, access to UQ library, laboratory, and other resources comparable to locally-enrolled doctoral candidates.